-Worldwide, 225 million women currently wish to delay or prevent pregnancy, yet do not use contraceptives.
-The reasons for non-use are complex, involving social, cultural and economic barriers, fears about side effects, and lack of access to a trusted provider.
-Greater access to family planning will be vital to achieving global goals in maternal health and child survival.
+According to the World Health Organization’s world population estimates, 214 million women in developing countries currently wish to delay or prevent pregnancy, yet do not use contraceptives.
+The reasons for non-use are complex, involving social, cultural, and economic barriers, fears about side effects, and lack of access to a trusted provider.
+Greater access to family planning (FP) will be vital to achieving global goals in maternal health and child survival.

-Our strategic approach for family planning (FP) centers on accelerating achievements toward Family Planning 2020 and Ending Preventable Child and Maternal Deaths goals by preventing unintended pregnancies, particularly those with poorer health outcomes.
-This includes pregnancies occurring too soon after a birth, among high-parity women, and among older or adolescent mothers.
+MCSP supported FP interventions in 20 countries.
+In facilities and countries where the Program worked, more than 750,000 clients accepted an FP method, including during a maternal, neonatal or child health visit.
+Our strategic approach for FP centered on accelerating achievements toward Family Planning 2020 and preventing child and maternal death goals by preventing unintended pregnancies, particularly those associated with poorer health outcomes.
+This included pregnancies occurring too soon after a birth, among high-parity women, and among older or adolescent mothers.

-MCSP provides leadership to expand access to high-quality contraceptive services and serves as a global convening authority for documentation of best practices in FP/reproductive health programs.
-We advocate for and generate evidence around successful models that ensure every contact with a woman triggers a conversation about her reproductive intentions.
-At both health facility and community levels — in the context of care-seeking for herself or for her child — the aim is to link women to contraceptive services whenever an unmet need is identified.
+MCSP provided leadership to expand access to high-quality FP care and served as a global convening authority for documentation of best practices in FP/reproductive health programs.
+We advocated for and generated evidence around successful models that ensure every contact with a woman triggers a conversation about her reproductive intentions.
+At both health facility and community levels — in the context of care-seeking for herself or for her child — the aim was to link women to FP care whenever an unmet need was identified.

 To download MCSP’s reproductive health fact sheet, click here.